Ankan07/FashoinCloud/README.md

 Node js version used to write this code is: 15.2.0

 Run
-npm install
+-npm install
-npm run dev
+-npm run dev

-to start the app
-the app starts with logging 2 messages running on port 4000 db connected once app starts run the test with npm run test
+the app starts with logging 2 messages running on port 4000 db connected

+once app starts run the test with

+npm run test